 On this day in 2006, the newly-christened Midland F1 Racing team unveiled its first car at Silverstone.

 Later in the season, Schnaider sold the team.
 No longer running under the Russian flag, it was renamed Spyker F1.
-After a further sale at the end of 2007, it became Force India from 2008, and then Racing Point last summer when the team was acquired by Lawrence Stroll and his associates.
+After a further sale at the end of 2007, it became Force India from 2008, and then Racing Point in the summer of 2018 when the team was acquired by Lawrence Stroll and his associates.